Appendix 1I; Cycle of Sin

 Deuteronomy 4:25-31, 31:20, Judges 2:18-20, Isaiah 55:6-7

-Christians exit the practice of sin here.
+Christians exit the practice of sin here

 Man’s free will and the sovereignty of God live together in tension only for a temporary period of time until you've replaced your sin habit with the habits that reflect the will to do God’s good pleasure (Philippians 2:13, 2:2-9).
-The first step in your transformation into a Child of God happens from a change in your thoughts; you honor God as the giver and sustainer of life (see
+The first step in your transformation into a Child of God happens from a change in your thoughts; you honor God as the giver and sustainer of all life (see

-The difference between a fool and a wise man is what he chooses to learn and do.
-Disciples of Christ learn to balance the fear and love of the Lord (awe and obedience as discussed in "The Art of Self-Mastery") so this proper attitude influences your behavioral choices so you can achieve what it is you set your mind to (1 Peter 1:13*).
-Being wholly at peace in this life means that your renewed spirit and soul (mind, will, emotions & imaginations) both work in harmony.
-With intention, your body responds to your mind - resulting in physically walking out the standards of the Triune Christian God in public.
+The difference between a fool and a wise man is what he chooses to learn and do (Jeremiah 9:23-24).
+Disciples of Christ learn to balance the fear and love of the Lord by allowing the awe of God to motivate trust, love, and obedience as discussed in "....Triggers ...
+Obedience ...".
+It's this proper attitude that influences your behavioral choices so you are responsible and can achieve what it is you set your mind to (1 Peter 1:13*, Luke 12:14-15).
+Being wholly at peace in this life means that your renewed spirit and soul (mind, will, emotions & imagination) both work together in agreement.
+With intention, your body responds to your mind - resulting in physically walking out the standards of the Triune Christian God in your daily life.
 Being transformed by God is a both a decision and a process that comes with time, understanding and maturity so you can be identified as a Christian (Appendix 2R and Appendix 1S).
+Jeremiah 9:23-24

 -